Chaffelson/nipyapi-actions/docs/ROADMAP.md

 **Solution:** Add type hints to nipyapi functions and enhance CLI to auto-deserialize JSON input when the expected type is a NiFi DTO.
 The `nipyapi.utils.load()` function already supports this.

-### Parameter Context Inheritance
+### Parameter Context Inheritance in Actions

-**Status:** Not started
+**Status:** Partially complete

-When `configure-params` is called, the directly attached parameter context may not contain the parameter being updated - it could be in an inherited parent context.

-**Options:**
+The `nipyapi` CLI already has full support for inheritance-aware parameter configuration via `nipyapi ci configure_inherited_params`.
+This function:

-- Walk the inheritance chain to find where parameter is defined
+- Walks the inheritance chain to find where each parameter is defined
+- Routes updates to the correct owning context
+- Supports dry-run mode to preview changes
+- Warns about asset replacement conflicts
+- Handles sensitive parameters correctly

+**Remaining work:**

+- Expose `configure-inherited-params` command in `action.yml` (GitHub Actions)
+- Add `configure-inherited-params` and `configure-inherited-params-dry-run` fragments to `fragments.yml` (GitLab)
+- Add `dry-run` and `allow-override` inputs to the action
-- Add optional `parameter-context-id` input for explicit targeting
+- Add outputs for `plan`, `warnings`, `errors`

-- Fail with helpful error suggesting which context to target
+**Workaround:** Users can call `nipyapi ci configure_inherited_params` directly in their workflows.

 ### Smart Flow Placement